BroadbandForum/obbaa/docs/installing/env/index.md

 #### Docker

-OB-BAA is realized as a micro-service under a docker engine.
+OB-BAA services are realized as a micro-services under a docker engine and requires docker and docker-compose applications to be installed.

 ```
 Install docker: